Dense and subspace dense subsets in finite-dimensional spaces: Abstract

 \section{Abstract}

-This paper is motivated by the article of Bamerni, Kadets and Kili\c{c}man [J. Math.
+This note is motivated by the article of Bamerni, Kadets and Kili\c{c}man [J. Math.
 Anal.
 Appl.
 435 (2), 1812--1815 (2016)].
 We consider the remaining problem which claims that if $A$ is a dense subset of a finite dimensional space $X$, then there is a nontrivial subspace $M$ of $X$ such that $A\cap M$ is dense in $M$.
 We show that the above problem has a negative answer when $X=\mathbb{K}^{n}$ ($\mathbb{K}= \mathbb{R}$ or $\mathbb{C}$) for every $n\geq 2$.
-However we answer positively the problem when the dense subset $A$ is an orbit of an abelian semigroup of matrices on $\mathbb{K}^{n}$, $\mathbb{K}^{n}\neq \mathbb{R}^{2}$.